Hydrodynamic limit for a boundary driven super-diffusive symmetric exclusion: Uniqueness of weak solutions

-\begin{rem} Remark that the crucial difference between the case $\gamma \in (1,2)$ and the case $\gamma \in (0,1)$ is that in the case $\gamma \in (1,2)$ the weak solutions are assumed to satisfy the Dirichlet boundary conditions so that the difference of two weak solutions belongs to ${\mc H}_{0}^{\gamma/2}$ and Hardy's inequality can be used for the difference.
-In the case $\gamma \in (0,1)$, we do not know if weak solutions satisfy in the strong sense Dirichlet boundary conditions.
+\begin{rem} We observe that the crucial difference between the case $\gamma \in (1,2)$ and the case $\gamma \in (0,1)$ is that in the former case, the weak solutions are assumed to satisfy the Dirichlet boundary conditions so that the difference of two weak solutions belongs to ${\mc H}_{0}^{\gamma/2}$ and Hardy's inequality can be used for the difference.
+For $\gamma \in (0,1) $, we do not know if weak solutions satisfy, in the strong sense, Dirichlet boundary conditions.
 Hence the difference of two weak solutions does not necessarily vanishes at the boundary (we do not even know if it has a continuous representative).
-Fortunately if $\gamma \in (0,1)$, ${\mc H}_0^{\gamma/2}={\mc H}^{\gamma/2}$, so that it is not a real problem. \end{rem}
+Fortunately if $\gamma \in (0,1) $, ${\mc H}_0^{\gamma/2}={\mc H}^{\gamma/2}$, so that it is not a real problem. \end{rem}

+\begin{rem} We observe that the uniqueness in the case $\gamma=1$ is still open.
+The crucial point in the proof presented above is the fractional Hardy's inequality \eqref{eq:hardy-01}, but we did not find in the literature a result indicating that \eqref{eq:hardy-01} holds for $\gamma=1$. \end{rem}